esdee/rally/README.md

 ## Rally Software coding challenge

-Thanks for giving me the opportunity tp try out these challenges.
+Thanks for giving me the opportunity to try out these challenges.

 I really enjoyed them and ending up doing four of them.